 Will the Cincinnati Reds make the playoffs this year?

-The Cincinnati Reds did make the playoffs in the 2020 MLB season as they finished in third place in the National League Central with a 31-29 win-loss ratio which meant they played in the Wild Card game, but went down to Atlanta Braves.
+The Cincinnati Reds did not make the playoffs in the 2022 MLB season as they finished in last place in the National League Central with a 62-100 win-loss ratio.

 When do the Cincinnati Reds play?